 Within this Shareholder Agreement, the person filling out the form will be able to set up the responsibilities of the directors, the officers, and the shareholders - and overall, the important business elements of the corporation.
 This Shareholder Agreement will help set up a structure for this corporation.

-This Shareholder Agreement will help outline the expectations of all decision-making parties in a corporation and it will be a very important document throughout the life of the corporation.
+This Shareholder Agreement will help outline the expectations of all decision-making parties in a corporation, and it will be a critical document throughout the life of the corporation.

 How to modify the template

 You fill out a form.
 The document is created before your eyes as you respond to the questions.

 At the end, you receive it in Word and PDF formats for free.
 You can modify it and reuse it.